Release date: 1 July 2019

 Cllr Mrs Pauline Gregory, Cabinet Member for Residential Services said: “I am delighted to see the second Extra Care Scheme in the District starting on site and look forward to the completed homes meeting the needs of our older population.”

-For more information about Housing 21, visit www.housing21.org.uk.
+For more information about the scheme, visit the Housing 21 website.